AztecProtocol/aztec-packages/docs/docs/concepts/foundation/state_model/storage_slots.md

 When reading the values for these notes, the application circuit can then constrain it to only read notes with a specific logical storage slot.

-To ensure that one contract's cannot insert storage that other contracts believe is theirs we do a second siloing by hashing the the `commitment` with the contract address.
+To ensure that one contract's cannot insert storage that other contracts believe is theirs we do a second siloing by hashing the `commitment` with the contract address.

 ```rust
 siloed_commitment = H(contract_address, commitment);